The following reaction steps are shown using conventional electro... | Study Prep in Pearson+

 Rank the reactivity of the following carbonyls with nucleophiles, from least reactive to most reactive.

-The following reaction steps are shown using conventional electron pushing. (a) Draw the second product whose formation would have been rationalized with this same arrow.
+The following reaction steps are shown using conventional electron pushing. (b) Use the bouncing arrow formalism to illustrate the formation of only the product shown.

 (a)